How many refugees come to the US every month?

 The US sets different ceiling limits for refugee admissions from various world regions, which influences the number of refugees admitted from each area.
 These limits are determined based on global humanitarian needs, foreign policy considerations, and specific crises in different regions.
 Factors such as conflict intensity, displacement trends, and international agreements play a role in shaping these decisions, leading to fluctuations in admission rates over time.

-Refugee arrivals to the US vary widely by region
+Refugee admissions to the US vary widely by region

-The highest percentage of refugees came from the Democratic Republic of Congo, accounting for about 36% of the total.
-Other countries with high percentages of refugees include Syria, Afghanistan, and Burma, likely due to ongoing conflicts and humanitarian crises in these regions.
-The US collaborates with the United Nations and other international organizations to identify and process refugees in need of resettlement, ensuring that those from the most affected regions receive priority based on humanitarian needs and the capacity to provide support.
+In 2024, the highest percentage of refugees came from the Democratic Republic of Congo, accounting for about 23.7% of the total that year.
+Other countries with high percentages of refugees include Afghanistan, Venezuela, and Syria, likely due to ongoing conflicts and humanitarian crises in these regions.
+The United States collaborates with the United Nations and other international organizations to identify and process refugees in need of resettlement, ensuring that those from the most affected regions receive priority based on humanitarian needs and the capacity to provide support.